dianaagustinaf/anti-civilian-violence-data/README.md

 ## Analysis
 We found some interesting...

-## Finally..
+## Finally...
 How to Run this Project

 ```python
 import pandas as pd